IgnazioSotgiu/trivia-quiz/assets/docs/bugs.md

     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/
     1. In bigger screens the message stays on the top part of the page
 1. **Description of the unwanted behaviour:**
-    The message should stay in the center of the page but when the screens is large the user can see the message staying on top leaving a large part of the screen empty.
+    The message should stay in the center of the page but when the screen is large the user can see the message close to the top leaving a large unused empty space.
     ![](./bugs/bug-6.png)
 1. **Solution found:**
     Using flexbox I was able to get responsive positioning of the message depending of the size of the screen used.